California Air National Guard

 The California Air National Guard (CA ANG) is one of three components of the California National Guard, a reserve of the United States Air Force, and part of the National Guard of the United States.

 As militia units, the units in the California Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of California through the office of the California Adjutant General unless they are federalized when ordered by the President of the United States.
-The California National Guard has multiple bases located across the state and the commander is Matthew Beevers.
+They are under the jurisdiction of the governor of California through the office of the California Adjutant General unless they are federalized when ordered by the President of the United States.
+The California National Guard has multiple bases located across the state and the military commander is Brigadier General Michael Johnson.

 Overview

 Under the "Total Force" concept, California Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 California ANG units are trained and equipped by the U.S. Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the California Air National Guard are assigned to Air Expeditionary Forces and are subject to deployment along with their active duty and Air Force Reserve counterparts.

 Along with their federal reserve obligations, the California ANG is subject to activation by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.